 Cricket in France began in the second half of the nineteenth century and started to become popular in the 1890s with a dozen or so teams.
-The SAC has had an active Cricket section since 1893, when the first publicly recorded matches took place (albeit with one of the SAC's rival football clubs).
+The SAC has had an active Cricket section since 1893 when the first publicly recorded matches took place (albeit with one of the SAC's rival football clubs).
 See also this article about the classical composer Frederick Delius who was an avid cricketer in the Paris area in the 1890s, though apparently not a member of the SAC!

 The SAC's cricketers have an active fixture list, both home and away throughout the summer, including an annual tour to the UK.
-We welcome to SAC visiting teams from elsewhere in France, as well as teams touring from the UK, Europe, and beyond.
+The SAC welcomes visiting teams from elsewhere in France, as well as teams touring from the UK, Europe, and beyond.

 A welcoming atmosphere is fostered to encourage juniors and families.
 Our junior development program accepts youngsters from 8 years of age onwards and is conducted each Saturday morning.

-The cricket season starts at the beginning of May and lasts through until the end of September.
+The cricket season starts at the beginning of May and lasts until the end of September.

-Matches generally start at 1 pm on Saturdays and Sundays.
+Matches generally start at 1.30 pm on Saturdays and 11.30 am on Sundays.